 Work in Progress: This page is still a work in progress.
 I will be updating this page with stories in the near future.
+The text here needs a lot of work, it’s pretty much just brain vomit right now.

-In 2025, I spent four months exploring West Africa by bicycle.
+I spent four months exploring West Africa by bicycle.
 By the time I had made it to Nigeria, I had pedaled over 8,000km, crossed nine countries, and collected memories to last several lifetimes.

 Honestly, I realized I knew almost nothing about it.
 The continent was barely mentioned in my schooling and often overlooked in the news.
 I wanted to change that for myself.
 I chose a bicycle because it was the opposite of a car or bus window.
 It forces you to be present.
 You feel the heat, the dust gets all over you, the kids run after you, and the locals cheer you on as you slowly climb up a hill.
 It was the perfect tool to push me out of my comfort zone and connect with people and culture in a more natural way.